dotenv-org/dotenv-org.github.io/docs/languages/nodejs/github-actions.md

         DOTENV_KEY: ${{ secrets.DOTENV_KEY }}{% endraw %}
 ```

-Commit that to code and deploy to GitHub.
+Commit that to code and push to GitHub.

-Once deployed, the GitHub actions build will say `'Hello undefined'` as it doesn't have a way to access the environment variable yet.
+Once pushed, the GitHub actions build will say `'Hello undefined'` as it doesn't have a way to access the environment variable yet.
 Let's do that next.

 ##### GitHub Actions
 {% include helpers/screenshot_browser.html url="/assets/img/docs/github-actions-hello-undefined.png" www="github.com/you/app/actions" %}